 Being able to accurately forecast demand can be a game-changer in logistics.
 This is now possible with the help of big data.
 When you can successfully anticipate the rush, you’ll be able to ramp up your supply accordingly.
 This means that warehouses can keep a stock of the precise parts that are sure to be in demand while keeping less of everything else.
-This ultimately means less warehousing space is needed, which will ultimately drive down costs.
+This ultimately means less warehousing space, which will ultimately drive down costs.

-Lowering costs and increasing revenue
+Lowering costs and increasing revenue in AI supply chain

 11+ years strategic communications, marketing, and project management experience.
 I am a trainer at StarWood Training Institute, focusing on online courses for project management professionals.